jpb/elm-web-server/readme.md

 # Elm Http Server
 A puny module for putting together HTTP-servers using Elm

+## Warning
+Elm (along with the Elm architecture) is designed for browser-applications; This project in experimental attempt to embed the architecture inside a small Node.js Http-server program.
+Taking the unreasonable performance implications aside, it is fun to experience Elm as a shared language between client and server with all of it's nice properties for continuous improvement and modification.
+Enjoy! :)

 ## Usage
 The module is distributed through NPM: